 These folks are hustling to pay their bills and hopefully, they will make enough to have a happy holiday with their family.
-Unfortunately, these positions are some of the lowest paying jobs in the US.
-The average waiter or waitress in the US makes around $20,000 per year.
+Unfortunately, these positions are some of the lowest-paying jobs in the US.
+The average waiter or waitress in the US makes around $25,000 per year.

 While we can't easily change the landscape of the service industry, we sure can give back to our neighbors who are working hard during the holidays.

-As a small gesture of thanks and paying it forward, my wife and I are planning on giving two random $100 tips to someone in the service industry this year.
-Rockstar Finance has already joined in on the fun by supplying us with $100 for the effort!
-We’re hoping you will join us too.
+As a small gesture of thanks and paying it forward, my wife and I are giving $100 tips randomly to people in the service industry this year.
+We're hoping you will join us too.

 We're calling it #BigTipTuesday!
 Here's how it'll go in 5 easy and fun steps: